souravbiswas19/Intelligent-Document-Finder-with-LlamaIndex/readme.md

 - `extract_metadata.py`: This python file is for extraction of metadata
 - `gemini_llm.py`: This module is responsible for initializing LLM, Embedding and Prompts
 - `google_drive_reader.py`: This python module implements the access of files from the Google Drive Folder
+- `instance_flag.py`: Store the instances of file id_ of new and old documents for checking which documents are uploaded recently
 - `main.py`: This a python file for frontend of the Intelligent Document Finder using LlamaIndex
 - `rag_query.py`: This python module performs query generation
 - `store_vector_index.py`: This python module performs the function of storing the vectors along with the implementation of TitleExtractor